linsca/linsca/README.md

 ### 👋 Hoi!
 I'm not a dev!
-I'm a phonetician 🗣 who enjoys working with machines and likes automating the hell out of workflows. 🙃 This is mainly an attempt to keep my code organized and maybe share some tools that *could* be useful to fellow speech scientists. 🤲
+I'm a phonetician 🗣 who enjoys working with machines and likes automating workflows. 🙃 This is mainly an attempt to keep my code organized and maybe share some tools that *could* be useful to fellow speech scientists. 🤲

 ---